Move to: Previous Day

 Ordinary Time: June 18th

-Friday of the Eleventh Week of Ordinary Time
+Friday of the Eleventh Week in Ordinary Time

 » Enjoy our Liturgical Seasons series of e-books!